 The expansion of the Universe has occupied the minds of astronomers and astrophysicists for decades.
-Among the cosmological models that have been suggested over the years, Lambda cold dark matter (LCDM) models are the simplest models that can provide elegant explanations of the properties of the Universe, e.g., the accelerated expansion of the late Universe and structural formations.
-However, the LCDM model suffers from several theoretical difficulties, such as the cosmological constant problem.
-To resolve these difficulties, alternative thermodynamic scenarios have recently been proposed that extend the concept of black hole thermodynamics.
+Among the cosmological models that have been suggested over the years, Lambda cold dark matter (LCDM) models are the simplest models that can provide elegant explanations of the properties of the Universe, e.g., the accelerated expansion of the late Universe and structural

-"Previous research implies that a certain type of UniVerse will behave like an ordinary macroscopic system.
+"Previous research implies that a certain type of Universe will behave like an ordinary macroscopic system.
 The expansion of the Universe is considered likely to be related to thermodynamics on its horizon, based on the holographic principle," explains the study's author, Kanazawa University's Nobuyoshi Komatsu.